Summary: When family is in danger, should the past remain forgotten?

 “One hour, Little Joe Cartwright.
 Don’t disappoint me.”
 She left him then, standing there in a daze until he managed to pull himself together.

 So, Joe had an hour to kill.
 He could handle that.
 He even knew the drinking establishment perfect for the wait.
 A sudden attack of coughing had him bent over, clutching his knees for a minute.
-When he was started to straighten up, he found himself eye to eye with Hop Sing.
+When he managed to straighten up, he found himself eye to eye with Hop Sing.

 “What the heck, Hop Sing!
 You about scared the life out of me.”
 Hop Sing winced at his complaint.
 Good.
 It was embarrassing to have a family member, or anyone, come up on a man in private moments with a lady.